Biophysics of Nuclear Organization

 After graduating with Highest Honors from the University of Michigan for her B.S. degree, Dr. Strom went on to receive her Ph.D. in Molecular and Cell Biology from UC Berkeley.
 She is currently a postdoctoral fellow in the Soft Living Matter Group run by Cliff Brangwynne at Princeton University, and is mentored for her National Cancer Institute grant by Cigall Kadoch at the Dana Farber Cancer Institute and Harvard.

-In her independent scientific career, Dr. Strom will utilize endogenous and synthetic systems in cultured human cells to study how interactions between liquid-like condensates and chromatin within the nucleus, i.e. the Liquid Nucleome, underlies functions including nuclear organization and mechanics, chromatin remodeling, and transcriptional activation and silencing.
-Nuclear disorganization is a hallmark of cancer, so this work has applications in cancer prevention and therapeutics.
+In her independent scientific career, Dr. Strom will utilize endogenous and synthetic systems in cultured human cells to quantitatively investigate the biophysical mechanisms of nuclear organization and mechanics, chromatin remodeling, and transcriptional activation and silencing.
+Nuclear disorganization and dysfunction are hallmarks of aging-related diseases including cancer, so this work has applications in aging and cancer prevention and therapeutics.

 Outreach